-Shamar Bibbins serves as a program officer for Environment at The Kresge Foundation, where her grantmaking supports policies and programs that help communities build resilience in the face of climate change.
+Shamar Bibbins serves as a senior program officer for Environment at The Kresge Foundation, where her grantmaking supports policies and programs that help communities build resilience in the face of climate change.

 Shamar plays a lead role in managing the Environment Program’s Climate Resilience and Urban Opportunity Initiative.
 That initiative supports community-based nonprofit organizations seeking to influence local and regional climate resilience planning, policy development and implementation while reflecting the priorities and needs of low-income people.
 She also contributes to the development and implementation of program strategies.

 “I am guided by a deep passion for social, economic and climate justice for underrepresented communities,” Shamar says.
 “Supporting place-based innovation and helping build the field of climate resilience is an honor.”

 Shamar joined Kresge in 2014, bringing a history of engagement in environmental efforts and a commitment to action on climate change.
 She previously served as the director of national partnerships at Green For All, a national nonprofit dedicated to building a green economy strong enough to lift people out of poverty.